Let’s dig into sizing your art and the chief factors to consider.

 Let’s move onto sizing your art on headwear.
 We advise against using art that is taller than it is wide and recommend a 2:1 ratio here.
 The optimal image field on hats is 4in X 2in, so consider the amount of detail your packing into that space.
 You want your art to be legible from 6ft away so bold details are best.
 Like anything there are ways to stretch the limitations but start at best case scenario if you can.

 Here is a size scale diagram for hats, a good practice when considering what size your art should be is to print it out on your desk jet printer and hold it up to your favorite hat.
-Again keep in mind that hats are contour so pushing you art out past the optimal print width makes it less legible and possibly more expensive by adding to the stitch count.
+Again keep in mind that hats are contour so pushing your art out past the optimal print dimensions isn’t recommended.

 It’s important to remember that people are moving objects and the purpose of embellishing garments is to send a message or identity to others.
 Make your art bold and put it where people can see it.
 The metrics for social space are 4ft to 12ft and 12ft + for public space so printing anything that can’t be easily discerned form that distance seems a little pointless don’t you think?
 Design at the size you would like your art printed or embroidered and consider all the things we talked about here for a successful project.